 “So they’re gonna kill him?”

 I looked back into Julian’s eyes, and I said, “Unfortunately, this is how things are done.
 My hands are tied.
 Let’s just hope that this Mimic has learned what he needs to know to defend himself.
-And to keep the hunters at bay until he has learned to overcome the demons in his past.
+And to keep the hunters at bay until he is able to overcome the demons in his past.
 If not…then he is lost.”
 I said, almost tearing up at the thought of it.
-“Hopefully, Julian, the fates will be with us all…….”
+“Hopefully, Julian, the fates will be with us all…”